Basementsaver Emergency Backup Sump Pumps By Aquamedic

 Choosing The Right Emergency Sump Pump Technolgy For Your Specific Basement

 A properly installed primary basement sump pump will probably do 99.99% of the pumping to drain your basement, and should be an ac electrical powered unit in most cases.
-Even with a high quality primary pump, You will still need a backup sump pump to minimize basement flooding potential.
+Even with a high quality primary sump pump, You will still need a reliable backup sump pump to minimize Your basement flooding potential.

 Basementsaver BP Battery Backup Sump Pumps and Basementsaver WP & HP Water Powered Sump Pumps, are all excellent emergency backup sump pumps.
 But how do you decide which type and model of backup pump will work best in Your specific situation?
 Read this article to help you decide which technology represents Your best option for protecting Your particular basement and it's valuable contents.